 - Plan your trip to Kiama

-Things to do and must-see sites in Kiama
+Must-see sites and things to do in Kiama

 All this natural beauty such a short distance from Sydney and halfway along one of the state’s best coastal roads, the Grand Pacific Drive.